Theodore Debs: Political activism

-Theodore Debs taking dictation from his brother Eugene V. Debs aboard the 1908 Red Special campaign train.
+Theodore Debs (left) taking dictation from his brother Eugene V. Debs aboard the 1908 Red Special campaign train.

-His brother Eugene was sentenced to a six-month jail term for contempt of court for violating an anti-strike injunction in connection with the sensational Pullman Strike of 1894, serving his sentence in 1895.
+"His brother Eugene was sentenced to a six-month jail term for contempt of court for violating an anti-strike injunction in connection with the Pullman Strike of 1894, serving his sentence in 1895.
 A stenographer was hired by the union to assist Debs with correspondence; Theodore remained in Terre Haute.
 Gene emerged from jail a prominent and controversial public figure – a beloved icon and martyr to many.
-The American Railway Union was essentially bankrupted and driven underground by the costly prosecution and jailing of its national leaders and blacklisting of its rank and file members.
-Its effectiveness as a trade union was dramatically attenuated.
+The American Railway Union was essentially bankrupted and driven underground by the costly prosecution, jailing of its national leaders, and blacklisting of its rank and file members.
+Its effectiveness as a trade union was dramatically attenuated".

 On January 1, 1897, Eugene Debs publicly proclaimed himself a socialist in a statement to the press.
 Later that year, at a convention bringing together the handful of remaining dedicated adherents to the organization, the ARU was terminated and a new organization established in its place – the Social Democracy of America (SDA).

-Death
+Personal life and death

+On June 25, 1890, Debs married Gertrude B Toy in Denver, Colorado.
+The couple had one daughter named Marguerite (1894–1987).

-Debs died at age 80 on April 13, 1945.
-He was buried at Highland Lawn Cemetery in Terre Haute.
+Debs died at age 80 on April 13, 1945, in Terre Haute, Indiana.
+He was buried at Highland Lawn Cemetery.